liesyx/Numerade-Dowloader/README.md

 Some time you can`t get the video form your link because 2 reason:
 1. your connect is low
-2. this anserw not available in Numerade
+2. this answer not available in Numerade

 # how to use
 - open and run .exe file